 Police Chief Scott Griffith was eager to bring Welsh back.
 Griffith had been a sergeant for Alliance when Welsh lost his job.
 He blames the SMHA grant program supervisor, who no longer works for the department, for the problems in the program.

-Page 3 of 3 - “I was here then and worked very closely with Mark and thought very highly of him as a police officer,” Griffith said.
+“I was here then and worked very closely with Mark and thought very highly of him as a police officer,” Griffith said.
 “I understood what the transgression was.
 I understood why the chief of police made the decision that he made.
 I also felt that the situation had been dealt with, rectified and would not be repeated.”